howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 Two things have changed in the implementation compared to the previous implementation in `index.js`:

 1. You're now using the `getUserId` function to retrieve the ID of the `User` that is stored in the JWT that's set at the `Authorization` header of the incoming HTTP request.
 Therefore, you know which `User` is creating the `Link` here.
-Recall that an unsuccesfull retrieval of the `userId` will lead to an exception and the function scope is exited before the `createLink` mutation is invoked.
+Recall that an unsuccessfull retrieval of the `userId` will lead to an exception and the function scope is exited before the `createLink` mutation is invoked.
 1. You're then also using that `userId` to _connect_ the `Link` to be created with the `User` who is creating it.
 This is happening through the [`connect`](https://www.prisma.io/docs/reference/prisma-api/mutations-ol0yuoz6go#overview)-mutation.

 Awesome!
 The last thing you need to do now is using the new resolver implementations in `index.js`.